 And Brandon’s kids were eating well.
 They join him as much as they can on his tours and love to hunt with him.
 I admired what he was teaching his children and the joy on their faces as they clambered and dug and dived under the water was inspiring to watch.
 If only all children had such a playground and supermarket to shop in.

-“Dad calls me big Eyes” Faith told me.
-Her big eyes were certainly working as her and Elijah climbed over the mangroves squealing “Found another mussel Dad.
+“Dad calls me big eyes,” Faith told me.
+Her big eyes were certainly working as she and Elijah climbed over the mangroves squealing “Found another mussel, Dad.
 That’s 7.”
 Mussels and periwinkles were her favourite.

 After our afternoon tea bucket was full we walked back onto the sandy beach around the edge of the mangroves.
 Brandon shared with me more about the area and his culture.

 He pointed out an abundance of coastal resources, including the beach hibiscus flower, which prevents dehydration, and the beach lettuce berry, which contains liquid that soothes sore eyes.